Asterope - 21 Tauri

 Asterope, also designated as 21 Tauri , is a variable main-sequence star in the constellation of Taurus.

 Asterope visual magnitude is 5.76.
-Because of its reltive faintness, Asterope should be visible only from locations with dark skyes, while it is not visible at all from skyes affected by light pollution.
+Because of its reltive faintness, Asterope should be visible only from locations with dark skies, while it is not visible at all from skies affected by light pollution.

 Celestial coordinates and finder chart of Asterope